vzhong/docroc/README.md

 ```
 cd my_repo
-docroc src docs --site_name my_repo_name
+docroc src docs --index README.md --config mkdocs.yml
 ```

-This is the minimum command.
-For more options, check out `docroc -h`.
+For help on the arguments to `docroc`, check out `docroc -h`.
 This will generate a corresponding `docs` directory in which a Markdown file will be generated for each `.lua` file in a mirroring directory hierarchy.
+Because `--config` is specified, `mkdocs.yml` will be populated with a directory listing of the generated Markdown files.

 The documentation for this very repo is generated with `docroc` and `mkdocs`.
 How meta, right?
 Check out the `.wercker` file on how the documentation is generated.